vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 Hans Bakker

 \(hands\).
 Therefore he is celebrated as ‘the one with golden hands’.
 They put it aside for Bhaga; it gouged out his eyes.
 Therefore they say ‘Bhaga is blind’.
 They put it aside for Pūṣan; it knocked out his teeth.
-Therefore they say ‘P¯uṣan is without teeth, gruel is his share’.
+Therefore they say ‘Pūṣan is without teeth, gruel is his share’.
 These gods said, ‘Indra is the most powerful, the strongest of the gods; put it aside for him’.
 They put it aside for him.
 He appeased it with \(his\) holy power \( brahman\).
 Therefore one says, ‘the brahman  is Indra’.
 10

 The same theme is found in the Śatapathabrāhmaṇa with some significant